JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-strings-from-c.md

 </div>
 ## Next Steps

-We continue exploring more C language types and their representation in Kotlin/Native in previous tutorials:
+We continue to explore more C language types and their representation in Kotlin/Native in our other tutorials:
 - [Mapping Primitive Data Types from C](mapping-primitive-data-types-from-c.html)
 - [Mapping Struct and Union Types from C](mapping-struct-union-types-from-c.html)
 - [Mapping Function Pointers from C](mapping-function-pointers-from-c.html)